Farewell to a Cinema Legend: Dharmendra's Enduring Legacy | Entertainment

 - India

-Union Minister Nitin Gadkari extended his condolences following the passing of Dharmendra, an iconic figure in Indian cinema, who died in Mumbai at 89.
+Assam Chief Minister Himanta Biswa Sarma expressed his condolences over the passing of legendary actor Dharmendra, who passed away in Mumbai on Monday.

-Gadkari highlighted Dharmendra's immense influence on generations through his timeless performances and acknowledged the actor's humility and charisma that captivated many.
+In his message posted on 'X', the Chief Minister described Dharmendra as a 'charm, humility & larger-than-life persona that touched millions'.

-Reflecting on this loss, Gadkari noted that Dharmendra's enduring legacy will continue to inspire artists and film lovers for generations.
-He offered his heartfelt sympathies to Dharmendra's family and fans, underlining the profound impact the actor had on Indian cinema.
-Om Shanti.
+Dharmendra, born Dharam Singh Deol in Punjab in 1935, enjoyed a remarkable six-decade career in Indian cinema.
+Renowned for his versatility in action, romance, and comedy, Dharmendra's iconic films like 'Sholay' have left a lasting impact on Indian cinema.
+Dharmendra's legacy continues through his enduring films and his family, including wife Prakash Kaur, Hema Malini, and his children Sunny, Bobby, Vijeta, Ajeeta, Esha, and Ahana.

 (With inputs from agencies.)